 Since the nozzles are reused, they will wear out and must be replaced.
 The nozzle will last 10-25 firings, per the Loki Research website.
 When the throat erodes 1/64” (.016”) past its original diameter, it can no longer be used for the given case.
 This is best measured with a pair of calipers with extended jaws, a set of pin gages, or a telescoping plug gage.
 For those of you who don’t have access to one of these, a drill bit will allow for a decent eyeball approximation.
 At this point, the nozzle can be returned to Loki for refurbishment.
-What this means, is that the throat will be reamed to the next larger size, so you will end up with an almost new nozzle for the next size case (i.e., 38mm #10 nozzle reamed to #16.
+What this means, is that the throat will be bored to the next larger size, so you will end up with an almost new nozzle for the next size case (i.e., 38mm #10 nozzle bored to #16.
 This nozzle can no longer be used for the 38/120 case, but can be used for the 38/240 or 38/480 case.)

 Another, less frequent, failure mode for the nozzles is cracking.
-This is typically caused by pieces of the casting tube being spit at the end of the burn, or by being dropped.
+This is typically caused by pieces of the casting tube being spit at the end of the burn which is more common with research reloads, or by being accidentally dropped.
 A crack is easiest seen from the inside to the outside of the nozzle.
 These are not repairable and must be replaced.

 Another negative is the relatively limited motor selection.
 Loki Research currently has no commercial loads available in 29mm.
 It also only has 4 motor varieties, white, blue, red and Spitfire.
-However, 2 new propellant formulas, Blue Ice and Violent Violet, are currently in development.
+However, 2 new propellant formulas, Blue Ice and Violet, are currently in development.
 Within each case size, there are varying numbers of reloads available for purchase.
 The lowest number of available loads (2) belongs to the 38/120 case, which is the largest size we can fly on our Frisco field.
 For this particular field, there is only one motor choice, the G80 White.
-The Blue Ice and Violent Violet formulas are in the development and certification process for this case.
+The Blue Ice and Violet formulas are in the development and certification process for this case.

 Igniters are not currently included as part of the reload kit.
 While this is not a problem if you dip your own, it could be a show stopper if you do not.
 Scott has reported he is working on adding igniters as part of the reload kit.
 However, with igniters being a regulated item, these are unlikely to be added to a kit in the foreseeable future.
 I know AeroTech and CTI provide igniters or E-Matches in their kits, but they have attorneys on hand to be able to handle whatever problems they may have.
 Scott does not have the resources to fight these fights.
+So for the time being, he recommends QuickBurst Twiggy’s for G-H motors and Slim Gems for H-K motors.

 What is probably the single biggest drawback is the need to purchase a tool.
 What, buying a new tool is a negative?
 How?
 I’m not sure, but you should be aware that you will need a GOOD set of snap ring pliers for these motors.
 The cheap set from Harbor Freight you might have for working on your car won’t cut it.
 Trust me, I know.
 Ask me how I scratched up the anodizing on my 38/120 case.
-Loki recommends the Knipex brand available from McMaster-Carr (part number 5449A92 for the 38 and 54mm motors).
+Loki recommends the Knipex brand available from McMaster-Carr (part number 5449A92 for the 38 and 54mm motors) and says they will be the last pair you ever need to buy.
 Some flyers have reported using a set of needle nose pliers with good results, but I haven’t tried this.